-Hello, I was born during the early 60’s in Malta.
-I came to England when I was a few months old.
-Back in England, the family home was on the Isle of Sheppey in Kent.
+Hello, I was born overseas during the early 60’s.
+I came to England when I was a few months old to the family home in Kent.
 I spent much of my childhood years digging holes in my dad’s garden and climbing trees.
 At school, I studied a mixture of totally pointless subjects.
-During this time with the support of several teachers a keen interest in computing and computer programming grew.
-Although the school didn’t have its own computer we used an acoustic coupler to connect a teleprinter to a timeshare system or to the local college offering BASIC.
-I took frequent visits to Horstead College and learnt to program in SIR on their Elliott 903 computer.
+During this time with the support of several teachers a keen interest in computer science and computer programming grew.
+Although the school didn’t have its own computer we used an acoustic coupler to connect a teleprinter to a timeshare system or to a nearby college offering BASIC.
+I took frequent visits to the college and learnt to program in SIR on their Elliott 903 computer.

-I left school and worked for Marconi Elliott Automation as a Trainee Computer Programmer at their research and development base in Chatham, Kent.
+I left school and worked for Marconi Elliott Automation as a Trainee Computer Programmer at their research and development base, FARL, in Chatham, Kent.
 This was a really fun experience and I had the opportunity to work with some very clever people.
-I made many new friends and extended my interest in ringing church bells, hiking and rock climbing.
-It was through bell ringing I met my wife, Donna, and we were married a year after we met at Tunstall in Kent.
-We are still happily married and have two children: Richard and Robert.
+I made many new friends and extended my existing interest in ringing church bells, hiking and rock climbing.
+It was through bell ringing I met my wife, Donna, and we were married a year after we first met.
+We are still happily married and have two children.
 In 1984 I changed jobs and went to work for GEC Software in Covent Garden, London.
 With GEC Software I worked on the development of a range of configuration management, project management software and networking tools.
 It was during this period that I moved into general management and extended my skills and competence by attending management training at the GEC Management college in Dunchurch.

-In the late 80’s GEC Software merged with GEC Marconi Software Systems and the family took the opportunity to move to Newcastle-upon-Tyne.
+In the late 80’s GEC Software merged with GEC Marconi Software Systems and we took the opportunity to move to Newcastle-upon-Tyne.
 Here I was the general business manager of a small software development group working on a diverse range of products and technology.
-We lived in Ouston, near Chester-le-Street, until the late 90’s when I changed jobs again and moved to Leyland, Lancashire to work for CSC.
+We lived in a very small village, near Chester-le-Street, until the late 90’s when I changed jobs again and moved to Lancashire to work for CSC.